spacetelescope/drizzlepac/doc/source/runastrodriz.rst

         a) perform cosmic-ray identification and generate drizzle products using astrodrizzle for all sets of inputs
         b) verify relative alignment with focus index after masking out CRs
-        c) copy all drizzle products to parent directory
-        d) if alignment fails, update trailer file with failure information
+        c) if alignment fails, update trailer file with failure information

     #.
 If alignment is verified,